marcbachmann/knex-umzug/README.md

 # knex-umzug

-A storage adapter for [umzug](npm.im/umzug), a database migration library.
+A storage adapter for umzug, a database migration library.

 It supports namespacing and custom database table names.
 This storage adapter not only shows you the current state of a migration but also shows all the migration paths and tracks hostname and system user which executed a migration.

-A cli wrapper will follow soon.

 ```js
 var Umzug = require('umzug')